denten-books/plain-text/main.md

 gains an instrumental dimension.
 Physical affordances of liquid crystal displays and magnetic storage differ drastically from those of goat skins or parchment.
-Yet surface representation maintains the illusion of self-similarity.
-I am concerned here with the particularities of that illusion.
+Yet surface representation maintains the illusion of self-similarity.[^ln3-illusion] I am concerned here with the particularities of that illusion.
 A poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like gadgets.
 These reading and writing appliances do not mediate silently: they monitor, adjust, warn, and control.

 Like the smoke alarm, literary gadgets are governed and internalize government in ways that we have only began to comprehend.
 And as will become apparent in